hypo69/hypo/docs/gemini/ru/explainer/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_tinyworld.md

 **Classes:**

 - `TinyWorld`: Represents an environment or world in which agents interact.
 Methods like `run` and `broadcast` are key in running the simulation and controlling agent interactions.  `encode_complete_state()` and `decode_complete_state()` are critical for saving and loading the state of the world.
-This demonstrates the architecture's ability to persist and restore simulation states.
+This demonStartes the architecture's ability to persist and restore simulation states.

 **Functions:**